VicDario/petva-backend/README.md

     JSON body must have this data to register an user:

         {
             "email": "some email",
             "name":"some name",
             "lastname":"some lastname",
             "password": "some password"
         }

+        returns:    409 if the email already exists 201 if the user was created

 - `[POST] /api/user/login` Log in a user.

     JSON body must have this data:

         {
             "email": "some email",
             "password": "some password"
         }

+        returns:    401 if email or password is not correct.
+                    201 if user is logged in.

 - `[GET] /api/user/info`  Get user info.
 > User must be logged.
 ### User Pets
 - `[GET] /api/user/pets` Get pets of a user.
 > User must be logged.

+        returns:    200 with a list of pets

 - `[GET] /api/user/pets/<int:pet_id>` Get pet by id.
 > User must be logged.

+        returns:    200 if the pet was found with its info.
+                    404 if the pet was not found

 - `[POST] /api/user/pets/add` Add a pet to an user.
 > User must be logged.